itsbohara-gd/city-builder-rts/README.md

 # License
 Please note that the licensing is still in active consideration during the early stages of the project, and until a license is chosen for this project you may *not* use any of the code and assets for any purpose.
 You are however allowed to watch how the project evolves and to learn from it.

+# Contribution
+Currently this game is a solo project, so no contributions will be accepted at the moment.
+This may be subject to change later on.